Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Numerical results

 For the remainder of this section, the experimental results are organized to highlight three aspects of this work:

 \begin{itemize} \item The conventional two-phase training of the latent diffusion framework successfully compresses $64 \times 64$ physical fields into $16 \times 16$ latent representations.
-Despite the computational gains via working with a lower-dimensional latent space, the performance of the latent diffusion model is noticeably worse than directly training a diffusion model in physical spaces.
+Despite the computational gains via working with a lower-dimensional latent space, the performance of the latent diffusion model is noticeably worse than directly training a diffusion model in physical space.
 Detailed results can be found in Section~\ref{ssec: decoupled}.

 \item The proposed joint optimization of autoencoder and diffusion components significantly enhances the performance of the generative model relative to the conventional two-phase training approach.
-Detailed results can be found in Section~\ref{ssec: joint_results}
+Detailed results can be found in Section~\ref{ssec: joint_results}.

-\item When deployed within numerical simulations, the stochastic closure model enabled by the latent space diffusion framework achieves a much faster (e.g., $\sim 10\times$ acceleration for the 2-D Kolmogorov flow) in ensemble simulations, compared to the one that exploits the standard diffusion framework in the physical spaces.
+\item When deployed within numerical simulations, the stochastic closure model enabled by the latent space diffusion framework achieves much faster ensemble simulations (e.g., $\sim 10\times$ acceleration for the 2-D Kolmogorov flow), compared to the one that exploits the standard diffusion framework in the physical space.
 This enhanced computational efficiency enables practical uncertainty quantification studies that would otherwise be computationally prohibitive.
 Detailed results can be found in Section~\ref{sec: surrogate}. \end{itemize}

-\subsection{Diffusion Model in A Separately Trained Latent Space}
+\subsection{Diffusion model in a separately trained latent space}

 We first study the computational efficiency by comparing latent diffusion models against a physical-space baseline.
 The latent space is trained separately, and the main purpose is to demonstrate the reduction of computational cost due to dimensional reduction, while illustrating the potential limitation of learning the latent diffusion model with a separately trained latent space.